• Skip to primary navigation

 And finally the open D:

 Hope that went well!
-It can be pretty stressful to play along with something, especially the first couple of times.
-So feel free to give it a couple of tries.
-Also, don’t hesitate to slow down the music, using the gear icon in the bottom right of the player.
+It can be pretty stressful to play along with some music, especially the first couple of times.
+So feel free to give it a couple of tries and remember to slow down the music!

 Open Minor Chords